 Welcome to my non-fiction Shelf Addiction podcast feature!
 Once a month I feature a non-fiction title that I've read during the month.
-If you enjoy this episode and want to see what non-fiction title I'll be discussing next month, please subscribe on your pod catcher of choice.
+If you enjoy this episode and want to hear what non-fiction title I'll be discussing next month, please subscribe on your pod-catcher of choice.

 Audiobook Review of The Untethered Soul: The Journey Beyond Yourself, by Michael A. Singer | The Non-Fiction Shelf

 Welcome to another #BuddyReads.
 What's a Buddy Read?
 Me and a fellow book nerd select a stand alone title that we'll either read, listen to, or a combination of both, then we chat about it on the podcast!
 This is a candid and spoiler-filled convo.

 Classy Green, friend, fellow book lover, audiobook listener, and Shelf Addiction reviewer joined me on the podcast to discuss The Last Time I Lied by Riley Sager.
 Both Classy and I listened to the audiobook version.

 During this episode, we also played "two truths and a lie", a game featured in this book.
 Could could you guess the lie before we told you?

 Release Date: July 3, 2018

 Narrator: Nicol Zanzarella